What Is a Headless CMS and How Does It Make an Editor’s Life Easier?

 2. Strapi

 Strapi is an open-source headless CMS that’s particularly popular among developers due to its flexibility and customizable features.
 It allows developers to use any front-end technology (like React or Vue) and offers extensive control over the backend, while still providing editors with a user-friendly interface.
-Strapi’s open-source nature allows for greater customization, making it a solid choice for both startups and enterprises looking for an adaptable CMS.
+Strapi’s open-source nature allows for greater customization, making it a solid choice for both startups and enterprises looking for an adaptable web solution.

 Best for: Developers and startups looking for customizable, open-source solutions.